|

 N

-earby the village of Bobrowniki, probably already in the first half of the 14th century, there was an unknown wooden castle, as evidenced by the documents issued here by the Duke of Dobrzyce and Leczyca Wladyslaw Siemowitowic called Garbacz (+1351/52).
-Several documents signed in this location have survived to the present day, which may indicate that at the turn of the fourth and fifth decade of the 14th century, Bobrowniki housed the administrative centre of the region.
-Together with the already existing customs and the Vistula river crossing, it created one of the geopolitically most important points on the map of the duchy.
-It is likely that after the death of Wladyslaw Garbacz, the castle came under the rule of
+earby the village of Bobrowniki, probably already in the first half of the 14th century, there was an unknown wooden castle, as evidenced by documents issued here by Duke of Dobrzyce and Łęczyca Władysław Siemowitowic called Garbacz (+1351/52).
+Several cards signed in this location have survived to the present day, which may indicate that around 1340-60, Bobrowniki housed the administrative centre of the region.
+So, presumably the castle, a customs and a river crossing belonged geopolitically to the most important points on the map of the duchy.

 VIEW OF THE CASTLE FROM THE WEST